Settlement · Glyphosate · NHL Cancer HOT

 Should I stay in the settlement or opt out and file my own lawsuit?

 Individual lawsuits have produced jury awards of up to $2.1 billion — far more than the settlement tiers.
-But they carry risk, especially with the Supreme Court hearing on April 27, 2026.
+But they carry risk, especially after the Supreme Court's June 25, 2026 ruling in Monsanto v.
+Durnell.
 A free case review can help you decide.

+On June 25, 2026, the Court ruled 7–2 for Monsanto that federal law (FIFRA) preempts state failure-to-warn claims based on Roundup's EPA-approved label.
 If you are in the settlement class, you get paid regardless.
-If you opted out, your individual lawsuit could be dismissed.
-This is the main reason attorneys recommend staying in the settlement.
+If you opted out, a state failure-to-warn lawsuit may now be barred.
+This is a main reason attorneys recommend staying in the settlement.

 Does immigration status matter?